- Published: Jun 23, 2021

 Broken links are links that lead to pages that do not exist.
-When clicking on a broken link, the page you land on is called a 404 error page, a standard HTTP response that indicates that the requested URL doesn’t exist.
+When clicking on a broken link, the page you land on is called a 404 error page.
+What does 404 mean?
+A 404 not found error page is a standard HTTP response that indicates that the requested URL doesn’t exist.

 Note: there are terms and methods presented in this tutorial that address WordPress bloggers, however, this article is relevant to any website owner.